What is HTLV-1?

 Most people who have the virus will not get symptoms or develop any health problems.

-About 1 in 20 people who get infected with HTLV-1 will eventually get sick with an HTLV-1-associated illness sometime in their lifetime.
+About 5 to 10 percent of people who get infected with HTLV-1 will eventually get sick with an HTLV-1-associated illness sometime in their lifetime.
 Illness does not usually occur until several decades after being infected.

-People who get sick may develop a rare blood cancer called adult T-cell leukemia/lymphoma (ATLL), or have inflammation of the spinal cord that causes weakness of the legs, backache, loss of bladder control or constipation.
+People who get sick may develop a rare blood cancer called adult T-cell leukemia/lymphoma (ATLL) or have inflammation of the spinal cord that causes weakness of the legs, lower back pain, loss of bladder control or constipation.

 To confirm that you have HTLV-1, your health care provider may send you for a blood test.